-At risk of a tsunami?
+Are you in a tsunami zone?

 - Move quickly to safety by foot or bicycle - inland or uphill.
-Don't drive. - · Follow any Tsunami Blue Arrows and evacuation route signs to the nearest safe area or above the Tsunami Blue Lines.
-Keep going to make room for others evacuating behind you.
-Connect with others - Meet at your chosen safe place before trying to get home - Tell people you are safe by updating your social media status and voicemail message, if you can.
+Don't drive. - If there are Tsunami Blue lines in your area move beyond them and keep going to make room for others evacuating behind you.

+Connect with others

+- Meet at your chosen safe place before trying to get home - Tell people you are safe by updating your social media status and voicemail message, if you can.
 Text, don't call, to reduce load on the network.

-Collect your kids ب Make sure everyone knows what the plan is.
+Collect your kids

+Make sure everyone knows what the plan is.
 Don't put yourself in danger by going to the school when your children are safe somewhere else!
 Collect them when it is safe to do so.

-Make your home safe - Turn off gas to prevent explosions only if you hear or smell gas leaking. - Turn off electricity if the power goes out, or you have to evacuate.
-There could be damaged wires that you can't see. - Turn off water, especially if you think there is damage to the pipes.
+Make your home safe

+- If you hear or smell gas turn it off and leave the premises. - Turn off electricity if the power goes out, or you have to evacuate.
+There could be damaged wires that you can't see. - Turn off water if you think there is damage to the pipes.
 Leaking water can damage your home.

-Water and sanitation - Boil untreated water for a minute before using it, or add 1⁄2 teaspoon of plain unperfumed household bleach to 10 litres of water.
+Water and sanitation

+- Boil untreated water for a minute before using it, or add 1⁄2 teaspoon of plain unperfumed household bleach to 10 litres of water.
 Leave for 30 minutes before drinking. - Don't flush toilets.
+Either use a two bucket toilet or a longdrop.

-Dig a hole for your waste, if you can.
-Stay clean.
-Check on your neighbours - Look after anyone who lives alone, has limited mobility, or might need extra help. - · Support each other by sharing your skills and resources.
+Check on your neighbours

+- Look after anyone who lives alone, has limited mobility, or might need extra help. - Support each other by sharing your skills and resources.

-Go to your local Community Emergency Hub - · If you need assistance. - If you can provide assistance by sharing resources and skills. - To gather and share information on what has happened in your neighbourhood. - To coordinate your community's response locally and pass on information to your council's Emergency Operations Centre.
+Go to your local Community Emergency Hub

+- · If you need assistance. - If you can provide assistance by sharing resources and skills. - To gather and share information on what has happened in your neighbourhood. - To coordinate your community's response locally and pass on information to your council's Emergency Operations Centre.

-Visit www.WREMO.nz or listen to the radio for emergency information.
+Visit www.wremo.nz or listen to the radio for emergency information.